tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

   - ``SRS_UL_CQI``: only SRS based CQI are stored in the internal attributes.
   - ``PUSCH_UL_CQI``: only PUSCH based CQI are stored in the internal attributes.
-  - ``ALL_UL_CQI``: all CQIs are stored in the same internal attibute (i.e., the last CQI received is stored independently from its nature).
+  - ``ALL_UL_CQI``: all CQIs are stored in the same internal attribute (i.e., the last CQI received is stored independently from its nature).

 Channel and QoS Aware Scheduler